renegadebio/renegade-labdevice/README.md

 Then as root:

 ```
-sudo cp production/bionet-labdevice.initd /etc/init.d/bionet-labdevice
+sudo cp production/renegade-labdevice.initd /etc/init.d/renegade-labdevice
-chmod 755 /etc/init.d/bionet-labdevice
+chmod 755 /etc/init.d/renegade-labdevice
 ```

-If you used a different username than `bionet` then you'll need to change the `runAsUser` line in the init.d file.
+If you used a different username than `renegade` then you'll need to change the `runAsUser` line in the init.d file.

 Test that it works.
 As root do:

 ```
 systemctl daemon-reload # only if using systemd
-/etc/init.d/bionet-labdevice start
+/etc/init.d/renegade-labdevice start
 ```

 If it's working make it auto-start on reboot:

 ```
-update-rc.d bionet-labdevice defaults
+update-rc.d renegade-labdevice defaults
 ```

 # ToDo